uzairabbasi989/RAG/README.md

 Chat-like Q/A interface

-📤 4.
-Upload Documents
+ 4. Upload Documents

 You can upload .pdf or .txt files directly from the Streamlit UI.

 The system will:

-✅ Read content
+ Read content

-✅ Chunk text
+ Chunk text

-✅ Generate embeddings
+ Generate embeddings

-✅ Store vectors in Pinecone
+ Store vectors in Pinecone

-No manual ingestion script is required.

-💬 5.
-Ask Questions
+ 5. Ask Questions

 You can query documents in two ways:

-✅ Using Streamlit UI (recommended)
+ Using Streamlit UI (recommended)

 Open the web UI and chat.

-✅ Using API directly:
+ Using API directly:

 curl "http://127.0.0.1:8000/ask?query=What is termination clause?"

-📁 Project Structure
+ Project Structure

 project/
 │ backend.py               # FastAPI backend